IPCGlobal Reach: Asia

 The Costs of Implementing the Biosafety Protocol A Look at China

-The International Food & Agricultural Trade Policy Council (IPC) published a technology issue brief on China, examining the costs of implementing different documentation requirements envisaged under the Biosafety Protocol (BSP) for shipments of living modified organisms intended for direct use as food, feed or processing (LMOs-FFP).
+The International Food and Agricultural Trade Policy Council (IPC) published a technology issue brief on China, examining the costs of implementing different documentation requirements envisaged under the Biosafety Protocol (BSP) for shipments of living modified organisms intended for direct use as food, feed or processing (LMOs-FFP).
 The brief highlights BSP implementation costs under the different potential documentation requirements for the identification of LMOs-FFP.

 |